 Yolanda joined Watsi on May 11th, 2016.
-Five years ago, Yolanda joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Yolanda's most recent donation supported Benson, a shy toddler from Tanzania, to fund corrective surgery so he can grow up active.
+Six years ago, Yolanda joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Yolanda's most recent donation supported Poeun, a loving grandfather from Cambodia, to fund ear surgery so he can communicate more easily.